Ugrammer/UniversalMer-v2.0/README.md

 # OUTPUT

-Your program will save the output files in the same folder as the executable file.
+Your program will save the output files in the same folder as the current directory.
 The output files are:
  * Allrepeatspattern.csv: Contains all patterns of 1-mers to the maximum k-mer size (kmax).
  * repeatsPatterns.csv: Contains repeat patterns for the user-specified range of m-mers to n-mers.
  * singletonPatterns.csv: Contains singleton patterns for the user-specified range of m-mers to n-mers.